 Road Plan/How We Did It

-- Import the data from the databases and create Graph Database in Neo4j
+- Import the data from the databases and create a Graph Database in Neo4j

 - Develop and tune recommendation queries